bennylin77/react-annotation-tool/README.md

 ### Installation

-Use npm to install the tool into your project.
+Use npm to install the tool into your react project.
 ```
 npm i react-annotation-tool --save
 ```

 ### Usage
 Two tools are available now.
-They are [Image Annotation Tool](#Image-Annotation-Tool) (TwoDimensionalImage) and [Video Annotation Tool](#Video-Annotation-Tool) (TwoDimensionalVideo respectively).
+They are [Image Annotation Tool](#Image-Annotation-Tool) (aka TwoDimensionalImage) and [Video Annotation Tool](#Video-Annotation-Tool) (aka TwoDimensionalVideo) respectively.
 Import either one into your react component.
 ```js
 import {TwoDimensionalImage, TwoDimensionalVideo} from "react-annotation-tool"
 ```